 Below is the list of items that we stock at the pantry.
 Items in bold are more needed at this time.
-OUR MOST WANTED ITEM OF THE MONTH FOR OCTOBER IS RICE
+OUR MOST WANTED ITEM FOR THE MONTHS OF MAY & JUNE IS OATMEAL

 - Canned beans (black, pinto, kidney, refried, & garbanzo)